docarray/docarray/CONTRIBUTING.md

 #### DCO and signed commit

 Commits need to be signed.
-Indeed, the DocArray repo enforces the [Developer Certificate of Origin](https://developercertificate.org/) via the [DCO](https://github.com/apps/dco) HitHub app.
+Indeed, the DocArray repo enforces the [Developer Certificate of Origin](https://developercertificate.org/) via the [DCO](https://github.com/apps/dco) GitHub app.

 To sign your commits you need to [use the `-s` argument](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits) when committing: